 Any charitable spending suffices for philanthropy.
 At the lower end, the character hands coins to beggars.
 Wealthy characters may maintain an orphanage.
 Excessive charity may attract fame or produce unintended economic effects, such as farmers neglecting fields in favor of collecting free food.

-Halflings hold gifting as cultural value and earn 1% extra for philanthropy.
+Halflings and Paladins hold gifting as a cultural value and earn 1% extra for philanthropy.

-Tithing or great donations of funds to the organized church.
-Wealth increases the influence of the church which can also encourage counter-measures from rival cults.
+Voluntary tithing or great donations of funds to an organized church increases the influence of the church, which can also encourage counter-measures from rival cults.
 At extremes, it may draw the attention of the gods.
-There is no limit to the funds given to the church.
+There is no limit to the funds given to a church by a declared follower.
+Cynical donations by the faithless may incur the wrath of the gods.

 Revelry

 Revelry is indulging in hedonistic pursuits such as drinking, gambling, feasting, romance.
 Revelers often become carried away or entangled in difficulties.
-Save vs poison to avoid.
+The PC must Save vs Poison to avoid entanglements, as defined by Drunken Debauchery.

 Training